T-vK/ESP32-BLE-Mouse/README.md

 The BleMouse interface is almost identical to the Mouse Interface, so you can use documentation right here: https://www.arduino.cc/reference/en/language/functions/usb/mouse/

-Just remember that you have to use `BleMouse` instead of just `Mouse` and you need these two lines at the top of your script:
+Just remember that you have to use `bleMouse` instead of just `Mouse` and you need these two lines at the top of your script:
 ```
 #include <BleMouse.h>
 BleMouse bleMouse;